radx64/rust-experiments/QUICKNOTES.md

 ```rust
 let tup: (i32, f64, u8) = (500, 6.4, 1);
 ```

+## Comments
+### Code comments
+Use `// ` for commenting code

+### Documentation comments
+Use `/// ` for creating documentation comments that will be visible in HTML docs.
+Markdown syntax is supported.

+Documentation comments that have rust syntax embedded are automatically converted to tests.

+### Contained items comment
+Use `//! ` to comment module or a crate as a whole, not an item following as in the `/// `

 ## Borrows
   `&` - acts as a reference (borrows instance)